pepijn/pepijn.github.io/_posts/2018-08-23-real-world-ledger-part-1.md

             € 945.35      Stocks
 {% endhighlight %}

-How did Ledger convert evertyhing to euros?
+How did Ledger convert everything to euros?
 Ledger keeps track of prices *implicitly* and also allows you to specify prices manually---*explicitly*.
 Let's focus on the implicit part first, by asking Ledger for the prices that it stored so far: